jangroth/aws-certification-notes/devops-engineer-professional.md

 * Can use *WaitCondition*/`cfn-signal` to make CloudFormation wait for successful finish of code

 * By default, user data scripts and cloud-init directives run only during the boot cycle when you first launch an instance.
+* Can use `cfn-hup` to detect changes in resource metadata and run user-specified actions when a change is detected
+* Use `cfn-get-metadata` to fetch a metadata block from AWS CloudFormation and print it to standard out

 ##### Signal outcome of installation back to CFN